markjnkim/es_mod/02-css/content/lesson-1-staging.md

-_Primer_ - Module Preface
+_Overview_ - Module Preface
 Company was thrilled with success of our landing page!
 Website needs to go mobile ASAP. reason?
-CEO was out on a jog and stopped in his tracks when he saw the website on his mobile device.
+CEO was out on a jog and stopped in her tracks when she saw the website on her mobile device.
-> insert pic of the broken website on CEO's mobile device
+> ## insert pic of the broken website on CEO's mobile device

 Management teams relays this message:
 Currently the site is not mobile responsive.
 Marketing pitches that mobile devices are actually the biggest participants of the web. (stats here, etc. ) We need access to those potential customers especially since our service is for people on the run.